decurtoidiaz/cyz/readme.md

 --------------------------------------------------------
 v0.9, released on 07/11/2021.
 Added code and scripts.

 v1.0, released on 08/11/2021.
-Added subset of PNG images and CSV files (Curiosity and Perseverance) as a dataset in Zenodo.
+Added subset of PNG images and CSV files (Curiosity and Perseverance) as a dataset on Zenodo.

+v1.1, released on 08/11/2021.
+Added more images from Curiosity (CSV files and PNG images).
+Updated dataset on Zenodo.